zdravkov/kendo-docs/getting-started/web/scheduler/overview.md

 - day - displays the events in single day.
 - week - displays the events in a whole week.
+- workWeek - displays the events in a work week.
 - month - display the events in single month.
 - agenda - display the events from the current date till next week (7 days).